zachgrayio/swift-tensorflow-starter/README.md

 2. Quick and easy [REPL](https://github.com/tensorflow/swift/blob/master/Usage.md#repl-read-eval-print-loop) access against the project's Swift for Tensorflow code and third-party libraries
 3. Easily unit testable
 4. Runs anywhere Docker is available with no additional setup necessary - zero conflicts with existing Swift or TensorFlow installations.
+5. Swift code is hot-reloaded on change; third-party libraries are downloaded automatically as well.
+See the `--live` flag.

 This will enable both ease of use during the research phase and a rapid transition to a scalable training solution and beyond (production deployment).